CLP Group: Markets outside Hong Kong

-In recent years CLP has sought to expand outside of its native Hong Kong accomplishing this through mergers and acquisitions.
-Markets outside Hong Kong it has entered include Australia (through EnergyAustralia), India, Mainland China, Southeast Asia and Taiwan.
+In recent years, CLP has sought to expand outside of its native Hong Kong, accomplishing this through mergers and acquisitions.
+Markets outside Hong Kong it has entered include Australia (through EnergyAustralia), India, Mainland China, Southeast Asia mainly (Thailand and Indonesia) and Taiwan.

-Its first market outside Hong Kong was mainland China, by way of connecting its power stations in Hong Kong to the Chinese mainland grid, CLP began supplying power in 1979.
+Its first market outside Hong Kong was mainland China; by way of connecting its power stations in Hong Kong to the Chinese mainland grid, CLP began supplying power in 1979.

 The 1990s saw the start of expansionary M&A activity with CLP acquiring nearly a half-dozen companies between 1996 and 2005.
 In 1996 the company entered joint-ventures with Taiwan Cement Corporation; in 1998, part ownership of Thai Electricity Generating Public Co Ltd; and in 2001, Australian Yallourn Energy.
-It expanded operations in Australia to include retailing when it brought TXU Merchant Energy in 2005.
+It expanded operations in Australia to include retailing when it bought TXU Merchant Energy in 2005.
 And in 2002 CLP acquired an Indian company, Gujarat Paguthan Energy Corporation Private Limited.